bernardoamaral1011/asint-project/README.md

 with a simple query to select the user or building.

 User:
-    html, AJAX application that does the following:
+    html, javascript application that does the following:

 - calls user api functions/domains